5 Warning Signs that You Might Have Too Much Debt

 Not Using a Budget: 3rd Warning Sign

 Those who don’t plan what to do with their pay cheques often simply aren’t sure how to budget money.
 Does this sound like you too?
 It’s true that some people do just fine without ever thinking about budgeting.
-Others manage with an alternative way of budgeting where they just keep a list of what they’re spending versus keeping track of their back account by memory.
+Others manage with an alternative way of budgeting where they just keep a list of what they’re spending versus keeping track of their bank account by memory.
 However, most people who have debt problems can see a real and immediate improvement to their financial situation as soon as they make and follow a budget.

 Why is not using a budget a problem?
 Many people feel overwhelmed at the thought of creating and then following a budget.
 They don’t like having to keep track of what they’re spending.
 This can feel stressful, but ignoring expenses won’t make them go away.
 It will just make it harder to get your finances back on track.